 Woman from Planetary Temperance League: Come, come, Mr. Godot, you don't think I'd allow you alcohol do you?

 Buck: It's milk.

-Woman from Galactic Temperance society: What do you take me ...
-(Sips from glass) Why, it is milk.
+Woman from Planetary Temperance League: Mr. Godot, what kind of idiot do you think I...
+(Sips from glass) Why...it is milk.
 (Eyes dilate and she collapses)

 - In You Got HaruhiRolled!, Emiri decides to liven up a sour Ryoko at a party by lacing her drink with a special type of data-program.
 Moments later, she is babbling about her misfortunes and even proceeds to make out with an equally-hammered Kyon.

 - As the title of The Alcohol Adventures Of Team Satsifaction implies, there is a lot of high-percentage alcohol involved, but Yusei seems to be the only one who has gotten drunk without realizing it.
 The real unexpected sousing comes from the fact the the drinks have been spiked with some sort of aphrodisiac by a mysterious third party.
 Things escalate pretty quickly.

 - This trope turns up in a couple Buster Keaton movies.

 - Dumbo accidentally drinks champagne when a bottle of it falls in his water bucket.
 How one gets drunk enough on diluted champagne to see pink elephants is difficult to say.
 Dumbo's a baby and took a big gulp, but he's a baby elephant.